-Key Concepts Key Talking Points Key Strategies Social emotional screening of young children is an important part of well-child visits and of a comprehensive children's health system.
-Sometimes providers need to choose between developmental screening and social emotional screening because of time or reimbursement concerns.
-Social emotional screening with a standardized tool can identify issues early and provide anticipatory guidance in a child's mental health development.
-Ensure that primary care practices can conduct at least two social emotional screens for children between the ages of 0 and 3 - without these screens supplanting developmental screenings.
-This can happen through: 1.
-Establishing office routines for social emotional and mental health screening at regular intervals 2.
-Bringing developmental and social emotional screenings together as one independent process 3.
-Employing strategies to support mental health in primary care ey Concepts Key Talking Points Key Strategies tentional screening for pregnancy- lated depression and anxiety in others occurs as part of a well- ild visit or new mother's health ire follow up. niversal verbal or written screening sing a validated screening tool for cohol and other drug use occurs uring pregnancy, and women with ositive screens are provided with brief intervention and referred for eatment.
+Key Concepts Key Talking Points Key Strategies Social emotional screening of Social emotional screening Ensure that primary care practices young children is an important with a standardized tool can can conduct at least two social part of well-child visits and of a identify issues early and provide emotional screens for children comprehensive children's health anticipatory guidance in a child's between the ages of 0 and 3 system.
+Sometimes providers need mental health development. without these screens supplanting to choose between developmental developmental screenings.
+This can screening and social emotional happen through: screening because of time or Establishing office routines for reimbursement concerns. social emotional and mental health screening at regular intervals Bringing developmental and social emotional screenings together as one independent process Employing strategies to support mental health in primary care

+Key Concepts

+Key Talking Points

+Key Strategies

+Intentional screening for pregnancyrelated depression and anxiety in mothers occurs as part of a wellchild visit or new mother's health care follow up.

+Universal verbal or written screening using a validated screening tool for alcohol and other drug use occurs during pregnancy, and women with positive screens are provided with a brief intervention and referred for treatment.

 Depression, anxiety, alcohol, and substance use screenings using validated tools during pregnancy are recommended by multiple national medical entities.

 In addition to screenings, states must also cover any medically necessary treatment for children as part of the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit.

 Treatment for maternal depression that includes both the child and the parent, such as family counseling, may also be paid for under EPSDT.

-Follow guidance from at least one of these organizations to ensure periodic and accessible maternal screening: American Academy of Pediatrics American Academy of Family.
-Physicians Centers for Medicaid and Medicare.
-Services American College of Obstetricians and Gynecologists U.S. Preventive Services Task Force American Society of Addiction.
-Medicine oviding early childhood mental alth consultation to early learning d home visiting professionals proves their quality of care and e wellbeing of the families with nom they work.
-Mental health consultation can increase overall early learning quality, teachers' self-efficacy, and teachers' competence.
-2 Early childhood mental health consultation is a cost-effective means for infusing mental health services into early childhood settings.
-3 Ensure every early learning center, family child care center, and home visiting program has access to an early childhood mental health consultant.
+Follow guidance from at least one of these organizations to ensure periodic and accessible maternal screening:

+American Academy of Pediatrics

+American Academy of Family

+Physicians

+Centers for Medicaid and Medicare Services

+American College of Obstetricians and Gynecologists

+U.S. Preventive Services Task Force

+American Society of Addiction

+Medicine

+Providing early childhood mental health consultation to early learning and home visiting professionals improves their quality of care and the wellbeing of the families with whom they work.

+Mental health consultation can increase overall early learning quality, teachers' self-efficacy, and teachers' competence.2

+Early childhood mental health consultation is a cost-effective means for infusing mental health services into early childhood settings.3

+Ensure every early learning center, family child care center, and home visiting program has access to an early childhood mental health consultant.

 Establish relationships between early learning environments and local early childhood mental health professionals to develop strategies for working together.